- 1 The Best VPN Services in 2022

 VPN encryption is enabled automatically, and a kill switch is included.
 It allows the user to choose between UDP or TCP connections.
 ProtonVPN comes with 256-bit encryption by default.

-The service offers number of servers in 30 countries so far including Canada, Czech Republic, France, Germany, Japan, Luxembourg, Netherlands, Norway, Romania, Spain, Sweden, Switzerland, and the United States.
+The service offers a number of servers in 30 countries so far including Canada, the Czech Republic, France, Germany, Japan, Luxembourg, Netherlands, Norway, Romania, Spain, Sweden, Switzerland, and the United States.